Alonso hits record 26th HR, Mets rout Cubs 10-2

 Jason Heyward went 3 for 4 as NL Central-leading Chicago dropped back-to-back home games for the first time in nearly a month.

 Cubs starter Jose Quintana (4-7) was roughed up for nine runs on nine hits in 4 1/3 innings.
 The left-hander allowed a career-high tying three homers despite a steady wind blowing in from right to left at Wrigley Field.
+He’s lost six straight decisions.

 Backup catcher Victor Caratini, who started at first, came in the ninth to make his fourth pitching appearance with Chicago.
 He tossed a 1-2-3 inning and provided a highlight with a running grab of a dribbler toward third and a jump throw to first to nail Ramos to end the inning.